 Note: 2020 estimates are experimental and excluded from the single-year series.
+Source: U.S. Census Bureau, ACS 1-year estimates.

 2. New York State's child poverty rate is one of the worst in the nation.
 New York ranked 41st in the nation in 2022.2 The rate was at least 6 percentage points higher than states that border New York and was second-highest among its five peer states.